mikel-egana-aranguren/SADI-Galaxy/README.md

 SELECT ?s
 WHERE {
 	  ?s rdf:type serv:serviceDescription .
 	  ?s rdf:type sadi:Service
   }
 ```

-You can build new queries, e.g. if we want to retrieve the services provided by the Wilkinson lab:
+You can build new queries, e.g. if you want to retrieve the services provided by the Wilkinson lab:

 ```
 PREFIX  dc:   <http://protege.stanford.edu/plugins/owl/dc/protege-dc.owl#>